Jade is a 21 year old student from Melbourne Australia.

 She delivered a TEDx Talk in August 2016 and in early 2017 presented to a combined live audience of over 12,000 students at ImagiNATION in Melbourne, Sydney and Brisbane.

 In June 2017, Jade made history again by completing the 550km traverse of the Greenland ice sheet unsupported and unassisted - the youngest ever to do so.

-Her expedition was captured as part of a National Geographic feature length documentary which will document both her Greenland and her upcoming South Pole expedition.
-The film is due for release mid-2018.
+Her expeditions were captured as part of a National Geographic feature length documentary which is due for release mid-2018.

 Jade is passionate about shifting the focus of young people from how they appear to the possibilities of what they can do and raising awareness about the impact of climate change on the Earth's beautiful and fragile polar regions.